tabularaza27/climatechange_ai/calls/innovation_grants.md

 ### Eligibility

-_Q: I am not an AI or ML expert, can I apply?_<br>
+_Q: I am not an AI or ML expert; can I apply?_<br>
 A: Yes, as long as your project includes an aspect of AI/ML which addresses one of the areas described in “Purpose of this grant”.
 You may want to consider finding an AI or ML expert to collaborate with; our [workshops](/events), [online discussion platform](https://community.climatechange.ai), [happy hours](/events/happy_hour), and [community directory](https://directory.climatechange.ai/) could be helpful for this.

-_Q: I am not a climate expert, can I apply?_<br>
+_Q: I am not a climate expert; can I apply?_<br>
 A: Yes, as long as your project addresses a problem of climate change, with a pathway to impact clearly described.
 You may want to consider finding an  expert in the relevant climate-related domain to collaborate with; our [workshops](/events), [online discussion platform](https://community.climatechange.ai), [happy hours](/events/happy_hour), and [community directory](https://directory.climatechange.ai/) could be helpful for this.

-_Q: I’m a student, can I be the primary grantholder?_<br>
+_Q: I’m a student; can I be the primary grantholder?_<br>
 A: No, the principal investigator must be at the level of postdoctoral researcher or above.

 _Q: I’m from a non-OECD country but currently at an institution in an OECD country; can I apply?_<br>
 A: Yes, as the funds will be disbursed through your institution, not to you directly.

 _Q: I’m from an OECD country but currently at an institution in a non-OECD country; can I apply?_<br>
 A: At this time, you unfortunately cannot apply as a Principal Investigator; for logistical reasons, we are currently only able to disburse funds to institutions in OECD countries.
 However, you may participate as a co-Investigator in a grant proposal, provided the Principal Investigator meets the eligibility requirements.
-Our [workshops](/events), [online discussion platform](https://community.climatechange.ai), [happy hours](/events/happy_hour), and [community directory](https://directory.climatechange.ai/) could be helpful for finding collaborators.
+Our [workshops](/events), [online discussion platform](https://community.climatechange.ai), [happy hours](/events/happy_hour), and [community directory](https://directory.climatechange.ai/) could be helpful in finding collaborators.

 _Q: I’ve been affiliated with Climate Change AI in the past, been a co-author with members of Climate Change AI, or otherwise involved with Climate Change AI.
 Can I apply?_<br>
 A: Yes, except under specific circumstances.
 Specifically, members of the Review Committee for this grant may not apply or receive funds in any way (however, reviewers may).
 Current members of the Climate Change AI Board of Directors cannot apply to this grant as a PI, and they may not receive funds towards their own salary.
 Other Climate Change AI affiliates are welcome to apply in any capacity.